 From this section, you can add extra features to your website.
 In the WordPress admin, there are many widgets you can use to add to your site.
 You can see from my screenshot, I have a ‘Site Search’ in the right-hand sidebar, that is a widget.
 Other widgets include recent posts, video, calendar, text, audio, and many more.

-In homepage settings, you can select your latest posts to be displayed on your homepage or you can select a page you have created for your homepage.
+In homepage settings, you can select your latest posts to be displayed or show a page you have created.

 Additional CSS allows you to add code to change the style of your theme.
 For example, you want to change the default color of links in your blog posts, you add CSS code that can change the color.
 Another style aspect could be the text font, you can add CSS code to do that.